Clustering under Perturbation Resilience: -Perturbation Resilience for the -Median Objective

-{\bf Note:}~ If we have an oracle that given a set of points $C_i'$ finds the best center {\em in $X$} for that set, then we can save a factor of $2$ in the bound.
+{\note} If we have an oracle that given a set of points $C_i'$ finds the best center {\em in $X$} for that set, then we can save a factor of $2$ \yingyu{in the approximation factor}.